 The societies built on Industrial Revolution are evolving into a new age, thereby, a new society, namely, the information society.
 The challenge of the societies of today is said to equal that of the societies witnessing the Industrial Revolution.
 The process of transition into this new age has been characterised by radical changes taking place at the technology basis of production and labour process, following the emergence of new pervasive-generic technologies led by the information technology.
-The social and cultural adaptation process is going on.
+The social and cultural adaptation process led by the change of techno-economic paradigm is going on.
 The prospect of securing social and economic development therefore calls for new policies and strategies.

-Other processes that we, in global scale, are witnessing today are "globalisation" and "regional polarization".
+Other processes that we, in global scale, are witnessing today are "globalisation" and regional polarization.
 They are progressing concurrently with the revolutionary changes summarized above.